-Goran Dragic and Luka Doncic Lead Slovenia over Greece in 2017 FIBA EuroBasket; Slovenia Stays Perfect
+Goran Dragic And Luka Doncic Lead Slovenia Over Greece In 2017 FIBA EuroBasket, Slovenia Stays Perfect

 — FIBA (@FIBA) September 3, 2017

 But Greece was relentless and unfazed.
 Greece pounded the ball inside, putting pressure on the smaller Slovenian squad and built their biggest lead of the game at 45-38 with 4:42 left in the third quarter.
 Slovenia went on a quick 5-0 that forced Greece to call a timeout.
-Despite Greece’s dominance in the quarter, Slovenia was only trailing by 6 points,52-58 entering the final quarter.
+Despite Greece’s dominance in the quarter, Slovenia was only trailing by six points, 52-58 entering the final quarter.

 Close game in Helsinki between ????????@HellenicBF & ????????@kzs_si !
 (58-52 at the end of the 3QT)